realdanvanth/compiler/README.md

-# compiler
+# transpiler
-simple x86 compiler written in java
+simple transpiler written in java to convert a custom language to rust